Follow us:

 More information about Fairtrade across the Borough of Southend-on-Sea can be found at www.fairtradeleigh.org.uk and www.facebook.com/SOSFairtrade

-EBA Council Summary 8 July 2024 EBA Trustees – with two apologies – met for the EBA Council meeting on 6 April 2024.
-Andrew Wade (EBA Moderator) welcomed everyone.
-In opening the meeting Andrew read from Luke 14 reflecting on the need for us all to make time to meet…
+EBA Council Summary 12 May 2025 EBA Trustees – with two apologies met for the EBA Council meeting on 12 March.
+Lou Webber (EBA Moderator) welcomed everyone.
+In opening the meeting Lou read from John 10.
+Reminding us that our job is to follow Jesus, hear Jesus and listen…